Zoloft Addiction Treatment

 - Taking a larger dose than a doctor prescribed

 - Faking symptoms of mental health disorders in order to obtain Zoloft

 If you experience these Zoloft addiction symptoms, you should seek help at a recovery center like Resurgence for medical detox and other treatment for Zoloft addiction.

 Zoloft Withdrawal Symptoms

 If someone stops taking Zoloft abruptly, they can experience withdrawal symptoms.
+So, How to wean off Zoloft?
 Doctors prefer to wean patients off Zoloft slowly before discontinuing its use in order to prevent Zoloft withdrawal symptoms or a condition known as SSRI discontinuation syndrome, which can cause serotonin levels to drop significantly leading to a relapse of depression or anxiety symptoms.
 Zoloft withdrawal symptoms may be mild or severe and include:

 - Nausea and vomiting